croiden/successive-prime-numbers-using-meta-info/README.md

 # successive-prime-numbers-using-meta-info
 Python: The code lays out successive prime numbers one after the other and spits out the n-th to (n+5)th position substring where n is the input to the program.

--Here the code optimizationsis done by using the meta information.
+-Here the code optimization is done by using the meta information.
 This will help in getting faster results, if the input number is very large

         #The below meta tabel is used to skip generation of certain prime numbers
         #Here num is the user input number